wallabag/wallabag/en/user/errors_during_fetching.md

 If you can't solve the issue with the detailed logs, paste the file `var/logs/graby.log` in [a new issue on GitHub](https://github.com/wallabag/wallabag/issues/new).

-### Creation/update of a site config file
+### Creation/update of a site configuration file

 Most of the time, issues while fetching the content of an article do not rise from a server error, but from wallabag's parser not being able to determine what is what in a webpage.
-One might then see an article missing a title, the body of the article not fetched, missing paragraphs, and so on.
+This can lead to an article missing its title, the body of the article not fetched, missing paragraphs, and so on.

-You can try to fix this problem by yourself by creating or updating site config files, so we can be focused on improving wallabag internally instead of writing these files :)!
+You can try to fix this problem by creating or updating a site configuration file yourself, so we can be focused on improving wallabag internally instead of writing these files :)!
 Many (many) examples are available on [fivefilters/ftr-site-config](https://github.com/fivefilters/ftr-site-config), the repository from which wallabag is pulling the configuration files.

 #### Basic site configuration file